erisu/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

 ## Plugin Initialization and Lifetime

-One instance of a plugin object is created for the life of each `UIWebView`.
+One instance of a plugin object is created for the life of each `WKWebView`.
 Plugins are not instantiated until they are first referenced by a call from JavaScript, unless `<param>` with an `onload` `name` attribute is set to `"true"` in `config.xml`.
 For example,